 At the same time, it’s also okay to practise self-care and curl up on your cosy sofa with the latest bestseller, or spend time alone on a craft project or hobby.

 Of course getting friends around to make something together, while they eat and drink, would also fit very well with the Hygge concept.

-If Hygge resonates with you, you may like to read more in The Little Book of Hygge: The Danish Way to Live Well.
+If Hygge suits your style, you may like to read more in The Little Book of Hygge: The Danish Way to Live Well.

 About the author

 Suni Golightly has been a writer and editor for over 30 years, in Australia and internationally.
 Having studied interior design at the celebrated Enmore Design Centre, Suni has a special interest in design and architecture, and has written on the subject for a variety of magazines including Vogue, Luxury Home Design, Complete Home, Outdoor Living, Kitchens & Bathrooms Quarterly and Style Magazine to name a few.
 Suni also has extensive experience writing about travel and lifestyle and was previously the editor of Weekend, and the Features Editor for APN Newspapers.

 Disclaimer: This post contains some affiliate links.
 This means when you click on a link and purchase something from that site, we may make a small commission at no extra cost to you.
 This article was originally published in March 2019 and has been updated with new information and imagery.